Hereditary elliptocytosis: Presentation

-RBCs are elleptical in shape rather than normal biconcave shape.
+RBCs are elliptical in shape rather than normal biconcave shape.

-Most cases are asymptomatic with abnormalities in their peripherial blood film.
+Most cases are asymptomatic with abnormalities in their peripheral blood film.

 Pathophysiology

 Common hereditary elliptocytosis

-A number of genes have been linked to common hereditary elliptocytosis (many involve the same gene as forms of Hereditary spherocytosis, or HS):
+A number of genes have been linked to common hereditary elliptocytosis (many involve the same gene as forms of hereditary spherocytosis, or HS):

-These mutations have a common end result; they destabilise the cytoskeletal scaffold of cells.
+These mutations have a common result; they destabilise the cytoskeletal scaffold of cells.
 This stability is especially important in erythrocytes as they are constantly under the influence of deforming shear forces.
-As disc-shaped erythrocytes pass through capillaries, which can be 2-3 micrometres wide, they are forced to assume an elliptical shape in order to fit through.
+As disc-shaped erythrocytes pass through capillaries, which can be 2–3 micrometres wide, they are forced to assume an elliptical shape in order to fit through.
 Normally, this deformation lasts only as long as a cell is present in a capillary, but in hereditary elliptocytosis the instability of the cytoskeleton means that erythrocytes deformed by passing through a capillary are forever rendered elliptical.
 These elliptical cells are taken up by the spleen and removed from circulation when they are younger than they would normally be, meaning that the erythrocytes of people with hereditary elliptocytosis have a shorter than average life-span (a normal person's erythrocytes average 120 days or more).